liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 This is the simulation code package for the following paper:

 Hang Liu, Xiaojun Yuan, and Ying Jun Zhang.
-"Matrix-calibration-based cascaded channel estimation for reconfigurable intelligent surface assisted multiuser MIMO," IEEE Journal on Selected Areas in Communications, 2020, doi: 10.1109/JSAC.2020.3007057. [[Link](https://ieeexplore.ieee.org/abstract/document/9133156)]
+"Matrix-calibration-based cascaded channel estimation for reconfigurable intelligent surface assisted multiuser MIMO," IEEE Journal on Selected Areas in Communications, 38(11):2621–2636, Nov.
+2020. [[Link](https://ieeexplore.ieee.org/abstract/document/9133156)]

 The package, written on Matlab 2014b, reproduces the numerical results in the paper.